-Backlog related to uncompleted contracts for which we have recorded a provision for estimated losses was \$6.1 million as of December 31, 2016.
-Backlog related to firm but not yet funded orders was \$2.5 million as of December 31, 2016.
-Distribution backlog for 2015 and 2014 has been revised to include bearings and power transmission products.
-See Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, for further discussion.
+Backlog related to uncompleted contracts for which we have recorded a provision for estimated losses was \$1.2 million as of December 31, 2017.
+As of December 31, 2017, there was no backlog related to firm but not yet funded orders.
+See Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of this Annual Report on Form 10-K, for further discussion.